mozjay0619/pyflow-viz/README.rst

 In this case, since ``return2_4`` is not activated, the ``data_3`` does not consider its presence in deciding release of memory.

+On the other hand, ``run`` method will activate *all* operation nodes.
+This will make sure that even the operation nodes that do not have children are ran.
+However, the immediate memory release mechanism still applies to ``run`` method, unless otherwise specified.
+Refer below.

 Memory persistance with Pyflow
 ------------------------------